Ben Nguyen: Ultimate Fighting Championship

 Nguyen made his promotional debut, facing Alptekin Özkılıç on May 10, 2015, at UFC Fight Night 65.
 He won the fight via KO in the first round.

 Nguyen faced Ryan Benoit on November 15, 2015, at UFC 193.
 He won the fight via submission in the first round.

 Nguyen was expected to face Justin Scoggins on March 20, 2016, at UFC Fight Night 85.
 However, Scoggins pulled out of the fight in the week leading up to the event citing injury.
 As a result, Nguyen was pulled from the card entirely.

 Nguyen next faced Louis Smolka on July 13, 2016, at UFC Fight Night 91.
 He lost the fight via TKO in the second round.

 Nguyen faced Geane Herrera on November 27, 2016, at UFC Fight Night 101.
 He won the fight via unanimous decision.

 Nguyen was expected to face Joseph Benavidez on June 11, 2017, at UFC Fight Night 110.
 However, Benavidez pulled out of the fight on May 10 with a knee injury and was replaced by Tim Elliott.
 He won the fight by submission due to a rear-naked choke in the first round.
 The win also earned him his first Performance of the Night bonus award.

 Nguyen faced Jussier Formiga on February 11, 2018, at UFC 221.
 He lost the fight via technical submission in the third round due to a rear-naked choke.

 Nguyen faced Wilson Reis on December 2, 2018, at UFC Fight Night 142.
 He lost the fight via unanimous decision and was subsequently released from the promotion.

 Rizin Fighting Federation

 On January 31, 2019 Rizin Fighting Federation announced Nguyen had signed for the promotion.
 He faced Kyoji Horiguchi in a 132-pound catchweight bout on April 21, 2019, at Rizin 15.
 Nguyen lost the fight via TKO in the first round.

 Personal life

 Nguyen's hometown is Sioux Falls, South Dakota.
-Nguyen said that he started Taekwondo when he was twelve years old after he was bullied in school by both White American and Black American students.
+Nguyen said that he started Taekwondo when he was twelve years old after he was bullied in school.
 After high school, he went to college to become an engineer but then he switched paths to follow his dream of becoming an MMA fighter.

 Nguyen met his wife, Brisbane kickboxer April Adams, while training in Thailand, eventually following her to make Brisbane his home.
 They married in late 2015.
 In a 2015 video, Nguyen said that he owns two cats which were both about a year old.
 Nguyen said that he likes cars and motorcycles.